remoorejr/cordova-plugin-camera-with-exif/README.md

 ## cordova-plugin-camera-with-exif

 This plugin is an enhanced version of the stock cordova-plugin-camera which provides an API for taking pictures and for choosing images from the system's image library.

 It has been modified to extract EXIF and GPS data from all images returned from the either the camera or the image galleries on Android and iOS devices.
 The image file name and the image metadata (exif,gps) is returned as a JSON string, which needs to be parsed.

 The Camera.Destination must be set to FILE_URI and the build must be for Android or iOS to in order for this plugin to work as described above.
 It will behave as the stock camera plugin in all other cases, returning the image only for all devices.

 This plugin is tightly integrated within the [Alpha Anywhere](http://www.alphasoftware.com) PhoneGap App Builder.
 Alpha Anywhere is a Rapid Mobile Application Development and Deployment platform.

 ## Required Cordova Versions

+Version 1.5.2 includes changes for Android only that require Cordova 12, Cordova Android 12 and require you to use API level 33.

+If you are targeting an Android build with an API level less than 33, then install version 1.5.1 of this plugin.

-All version 1.4.x and > versions of this plugin REQUIRE Cordova 10.0.0 or > and cordova-android 9.0 or greater.
+All version 1.4.x through 1.5.1 versions of this plugin REQUIRE Cordova 10.x.x or Cordova 11.x.x and cordova-android 9.0 through cordova-android 11.x.x.

 For Cordova versions < 10.0.0, install version 1.3.1 of this plugin however, newer Android devices will NOT include lat/lon exif metadata due to updated permission requirements.

 ## Installation

+    From NPM:
-    To install the latest version: cordova plugin add cordova-plugin-camera-with-exif To install version 1.3.1: cordova plugin add cordova-plugin-camera-with-exif@1.3.1
+    To install the latest version: cordova plugin add cordova-plugin-camera-with-exif To install version 1.5.1: cordova plugin add cordova-plugin-camera-with-exif@1.5.1 To install version 1.3.1: cordova plugin add cordova-plugin-camera-with-exif@1.3.1

+    From the GitHub repo:
+    To install the latest version: cordova plugin add https://github.com/remoorejr/cordova-plugin-camera-with-exif.git To install version 1.5.1: cordova plugin add https://github.com/remoorejr/cordova-plugin-camera-with-exif.git #1.5.1 To install version 1.5.2: cordova plugin add https://github.com/remoorejr/cordova-plugin-camera-with-exif.git #1.5.2

 ## navigator.camera.getPicture

 Takes a photo using the camera, or retrieves a photo from the device's image gallery.
 The image is passed to the success callback as a base64-encoded `String`, or as the URI for the image file.
 The method itself returns a `CameraPopoverHandle` object that can be used to reposition the file selection popover.